ogoldberg/ai-first-web-client/docs/SLA_SUPPORT_POLICY.md

 The service is subject to fair use guidelines:
 - No automated abuse or DoS-style patterns
-- No scraping for competitive intelligence against LLM Browser
+- No scraping for competitive intelligence against Unbrowser
 - No reselling without partnership agreement

 ### Rate Limits